California State Route 168: History

 The eastern part of the route, from the eastern over Westgard Pass to the Nevada state line near Lida, Nevada predates the era of numbered highways and dates to the auto trail era as part of the Midland Trail, one of the earliest transcontinental roads in the USA.
 It was at Big Pine that the Midland trail forked in its westward journey to its eventual western termini, Los Angeles and San Francisco.
 The western descent from Westgard Pass into the Owens Valley was described as a "Welcome to California" view in the route guides for the Midland trail.
 Though SR 168 is the original routing of the Midland Trail, the route was realigned numerous times, and signs today mark U.S. Route 6 as the routing of the Midland Trail from California east to Denver, Colorado.

 When the state of California began conceiving its own route network, modern SR 168 was conceived as a trans-Sierra highway connecting Fresno and Bishop.
-The proposed route, named the High Sierra Piute Highway, would have taken the highway over the 11453 ft Piute Pass.
+The proposed route, named the High Sierra Piute Highway, would have taken the highway over the 11453 ft Piute Pass, over 1400 ft higher than Tioga Pass, the current highest highway-traversed pass.
 However, the two segments were never connected.
 The rugged Sierra crest and eastern escarpment would have made construction very difficult and today two congressionally designated wilderness areas block the way: Kings Canyon National Park and the John Muir Wilderness.
 The traversable route now comprises Kaiser Pass Road from Huntington Lake to Florence Lake, various hiking trails from Florence Lake and through the Piute Pass to North Lake, and North Lake Road to a point along SR 168 east of where the highway connects to Lake Sabrina.

 As originally designated SR 168 extended to the Nevada state line.
 The easternmost section of SR 168 was transferred to California State Route 266 in 1986.